R1ckyH/ChatBridgeReforged/README.md

 - use [trio](https://trio.readthedocs.io/) for Asynchronous processing
 - more feature will be release in the future
-- support to [ChatBridge](https://github.com/TISUnion/ChatBridge) `version` < `2.0` clients so far
+- not support to [ChatBridge](https://github.com/TISUnion/ChatBridge) clients in release
-  - Some function in ChatBridge will not be supported
 - [Ricky](https://github.com/R1ckyH) is a suck author
   - But he will try his best to maintain this repository
   - Please cheer him so that he will be happy to maintain this repository